open-resources/dash_curriculum/tutorial/part1/chapter2.md

     dcc.Markdown(children='My First App', style={'textAlign': 'center'})
 ])
 ```
-The app layout contains the structure of the app.
-This represents what will be displayed on the web browser.
+The app layout represents what will be displayed on the web browser.
 There are a lot of elements that you can include in the app layout, normally they are encapsulated into a "Container".
 In this minimal example, one single component was added: the dcc.Markdown.
-This Dash Core Components gives you access to a markup language that makes it easier to format text for web pages.
-This component has been customized properties, such as:
+This Dash Core Component gives you access to a markup language that makes it easier to format text for web pages.
+This component has a few props, such as `children` and `style`:
-- children : this is a common property shared by many Dash components and it allows to add textual content to it.
+- **Children** : this is a common prop shared by many Dash components and it allows the adding of textual content.
 In a Markdown, the "My First App" will be the content displayed on the web page.
-- style : this is another common property shared by many Dash components and defines the look of the component.
-It requires a dictionary and in this case, a center alignment was set.
+- **Style** : this is another common prop shared by many Dash components and defines the look of the component.
+It requires a dictionary, where the key represents the styling feature you would like to modify, while the value represents how this feature would be modified.
+In this app, we want to modify the alignment of the text, by centering it.

 ### (4) Run the App
 ```